-- 2. Connect each PDU to an appropriately rated branch circuit.
-Refer to the label or nameplate for appropriate input ratings or range of ratings. - 3.
-When the software has completed loading, the front panel display illuminates.
+2. Connect each PDU to an appropriately rated branch circuit.
+Refer to the label or nameplate for appropriate input ratings or range of ratings.

 Connecting to Your Network

 To remotely administer the PX4, you must connect it to your local area network (LAN).
 Wired or wireless networks are supported.